jepoycerujano/AWS_Serverless_Upload_File_S3/README.md

 ### What is this repository for? ###

-* this is to performed basic CRUD functions
+* this is to performed basic `CRUD` functions using lambda into dynamodb.
+* used a simple middleware `Middy` to mitigate basic http functions.
+* include `Winston` logger to capture logs base on development environment.

 ### How do I get set up? ###